 2. Approach to Testing Loans.
-On a quarterly basis, for each of the loans in the samples drawn from the four Testing Populations, the IRG conducted an independent review to determine whether the loan was eligible for credit and the amount of credit reported by Servicer was calculated correctly.
-The IRG executed this review pursuant to and in accordance with the Testing Definition Templates and related test plans for each of the four Testing Populations by accessing from Servicer's System of Record the various data inputs required to undertake the eligibility determination and credit calculation for each loan.
-Additionally, the IRG captured and saved in its Work Papers available screenshots from the SOR evidencing the relevant data.
-For each loan in a sample, the IRG determined whether it was eligible for credit based upon the assembled data for that loan, again following the appropriate Testing Definition Template and related test plans.
-If a loan was determined to be ineligible for credit, the IRG would conclude that Servicer should receive no credit for that loan.
-For each loan it determined to be eligible for credit, the IRG would conclude that Servicer should receive no credit for that loan.
+For each of the loans in the samples drawn from the three Testing Populations, the IRG conducted an independent review to determine whether the loan was eligible for credit and the amount of credit reported by Servicer was calculated correctly.
+The IRG executed this review pursuant to and in accordance with the Testing Definition Templates and related test plans for each of the three Testing Populations by accessing from Servicer's System of Record the various data inputs required to undertake the eligibility determination and credit calculation for each loan.
+The IRG's process for testing is set out in Section III.E.2 of the Interim Report.

-After verifying the eligibility and recalculating credit for all loans in the sample for each Testing Population, the IRG calculated the sum of the recalculated credits for the sample for each Testing Population (Actual Credit Amount) and compared that amount against the amount of credit claimed by Servicer for the sample of the respective Testing Population (Reported Credit
+After verifying the eligibility and recalculating credit for all loans in the sample for each Testing Population, the IRG calculated the sum of the recalculated credits for the sample for each Testing Population ("Actual Credit Amount") and compared that amount against the amount of credit claimed by Servicer for the sample of the respective Testing Population ("Reported Credit

-Amount).
-According to the Work Plan, if the Actual Credit Amount equals the Reported Credit Amount or if the Reported Credit Amount is not more than 2.0% greater or is less than the Actual Credit Amount for any of the four Testing Populations, the Reported Credit Amount will be deemed correct and Servicer's Consumer Relief Report will be deemed to have passed the Satisfaction Review and will be certified by the IRG to the Monitor.
-If, however, the IRG determined that the Reported Credit Amount for any of the four Testing Populations exceeded the Actual Credit Amount by more than 2.0%, the IRG would inform Servicer, which would then be required to perform an analysis of the data of all loans in the Testing Population from which the sample had been drawn, identify and correct any errors and provide an updated Consumer Relief Report to the IRG.
-The IRG would then select a new sample and test the applicable Testing Population or Testing Populations against the new report in accordance with the process set forth above.
-If the IRG determined that the Actual Credit Amount was greater by more than 2.0% than the Reported Credit Amount for a particular Testing Population, Servicer had the option of either (i) taking credit for the amount it initially reported to the IRG or (ii) correcting any underreporting of Consumer Relief credit and resubmitting the entire population of loans to the IRG for further testing in accordance with the process set forth above.
+Amount").
+According to the Work Plan, if the Actual Credit Amount equals the Reported Credit Amount or if the Reported Credit Amount is not more than 2.0% greater or less than the Actual Credit Amount for any of the three Testing Populations, the Reported Credit Amount will be deemed correct and Servicer's Consumer Relief Report will be deemed to have passed the Satisfaction Review and will be certified by the IRG to me.
+If, however, the IRG determined that the Reported Credit Amount for any of the three Testing Populations exceeded the Actual Credit Amount by more than 2.0%, the IRG would inform Servicer, which would then be required to perform an analysis of the data of all loans in the Testing Population from which the sample had been drawn, identify and correct any errors and provide an updated Consumer Relief Report to the IRG.
+The IRG would then select a new sample and test the applicable Testing Population or Testing Populations against the updated report in accordance with the process set forth above.
+If the IRG determined that the Actual Credit Amount was greater than the Reported Credit Amount by more than 2.0% for a particular Testing Population, Servicer had the option of either (i) taking credit for the amount it initially reported to the IRG or (ii) correcting any underreporting of Consumer Relief credit and resubmitting the entire population of loans to the IRG for further testing in accordance with the process set forth above.
+Utilizing the steps set forth above, the IRG determined that, for each sample from the three Testing Populations, the Reported Credit Amount did not exceed the Actual Credit Amount by more than the 2.0% error threshold described above.
+These findings by Testing Population are summarized in Table 4, below: